nicoams/product-preview-card/README.md

 HTML

-Here I created a box to contain the 2 major elements of the product: the picture ("image") and the texts ("infos").
-Since it had only one picture, I used it as a cover background for the div.
+Here I created a box to contain the two major elements of the product: the picture ("image") and the texts ("infos").
+Since the product had only one picture, I used it as a cover background for the div.
 The text, however, had many more elements such as category, title, desc, etc. so I decied to separate them beacuse I thought it would be easier to identify, apply and reuse the CSS properties later.
 ```html
     <div class="box-divs">
         <div class="image"></div>